Generic Name: lacosamide (la-KOE-sa-mide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Blurred vision or double vision; diarrhea; dizziness; drowsiness; headache; mild itching, pain, or redness at the injection site; nausea; tiredness; vomiting; weakness.
+Blurred vision or double vision; dizziness; drowsiness; headache; mild itching, pain, or redness at the injection site; nausea; tiredness; vomiting; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Vimpat:

 Vimpat is usually handled and stored by a health care provider.
 If you are using Vimpat at home, store Vimpat as directed by your pharmacist or health care provider.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Vimpat out of the reach of children and away from pets.

 - If you have any questions about Vimpat, please talk with your doctor, pharmacist, or other health care provider.